duskcus/duskcus.github.io/views/laravel/migrations.md

 <h2>3.
 MIGRATIONS</h2>
 You can make tables in your databases quickly when developing with others:
 The following command and naming scheme is used to create a migration, with “products” being interchangeable.
 This will make a migration in app/database/migrations.
-It’s IMPORTANT to note that Laravel uses these naming schemes to read in data in general, so to prevent any debugging sessions try to follow these naming schemes.
+It’s <b style="color:red;">IMPORTANT</b> to note that Laravel uses these naming schemes to read in data in general, so to prevent any debugging sessions try to follow these naming schemes.
 <div class="codesnippet-wrapper">
   <div class="line-numbers">
 </div>